Method 1 – Check Whether a Specific Cell Is Blank or Not

 ➤ in the code,

-1 – start the macro procedure by declaring the Sub name.
+1 – Start the macro procedure by declaring the Sub name.
 You can assign any name to the code.

-2 – execute the VBA IsEmpty function for the specific cell D6 in the active worksheet.
+2 – Execute the VBA IsEmpty function for the specific cell D6 in the active worksheet.
 You can enter any cell reference you want.

-Since you can see the D6 cell in the dataset is blank, IsEmpty returns TRUE.
+You can see the D6 cell in the dataset is blank, IsEmpty returns TRUE.

-🔁 Issues with Ignoring Spaces
+Issues with Ignoring Spaces

 The previous macro takes spaces as an entry.
 Therefore, returns FALSE if there are any spaces in the respective cell.